 153 km/97 miles, about 2 hours

-See the world's largest fleet of operating paddle steamers on the Murray River and visit the Port of Echuca, an historic area dotted with cafes, shops and restaurants like Oscar W's.
+The world's largest fleet of operating paddle steamers steam along the Murray River and berth at the Port of Echuca, an historic area dotted with cafes, shops and restaurants like Oscar W's.